 There are many exercises that you can do : walking, progressive weight lifting [with a few exceptions to some positions], stair climbing are just a few.

 Examples of exercises to avoid: Toe touching, bent over row when weightlifting.
-Also, although yoga is often helpful since it lengthens and strengthens muscles, many poses in yoga require these forward or bent postions.
-Avoid them unless you have expert guidance from someone who understands the risks of spontaneous crush fracturs in persons with Osteoporosis of the spine.
+Also, although yoga is often helpful since it lengthens and strengthens muscles, many poses in yoga require these forward or bent positions.
+Avoid them unless you have expert guidance from someone who understands the risks of spontaneous crush fractures in persons with Osteoporosis of the spine.

-balance and co-ordination exercises bring improvement very quickly.
-You can prevent falls!
+Research shows that these balance and co-ordination exercises bring improvement very quickly.
+So please do them.
+Prevent falls!